 The world is changing – and the challenge of climate change is impacting the oil and gas business in many ways.
-As with other EAGE field challenges, we focus on a real field dataset bringing practical experience to help students with successful careers in applied geosciences.
-In the MINUS CO2 contest, we challenge teams to work with a dataset of a carbon sequestration project.
+In the Minus CO2 contest, we challenge teams to work with a dataset of a carbon sequestration project.

-We invite university teams of three to five students to apply from 22 April to 6 July 2024 and take part in this innovative challenge, which has also received generous support from EAGE Green Fund.
+We invite university teams of three to five students to apply to take part in this innovative challenge, which the EAGE Student Fund supports.

 If you have any further question, do not hesitate to contact us.